samueljsb/invoice-generator/README.md

 * invoiceGenerator.py
 * invoiceTemplate.tex

-The script will create a 'config' file and 'customers.json' during the first time it is run.
+The script will create a 'config.json' file and 'customers.json' during the first time it is run.

 ## Dependencies
 - Python 3+.